Decision-Driven Semantic Object Exploration for Legged Robots via Confidence-Calibrated Perception and Topological Subgoal Selection: Introduction

-Recent advances in Vision-Language Models (VLMs) and Vision-Language Navigation (VLN) have opened new opportunities to endow robots with rich semantic understanding and language grounding \cite{huang2023visual}.
-These models can infer task-relevant object categories and scene descriptions from natural language instructions and visual inputs \cite{shah2023lm}.
-However, existing VLN approaches largely focus on perception and recognition, while overlooking the integration of global planning, decision-making, and fine-grained obstacle avoidance \cite{yokoyama2024vlfm}.
-Furthermore, most prior works have been evaluated primarily in static or simulated environments and have not addressed the challenges of deploying such systems on real-world, heterogeneous legged platforms.
+Recent advances in Vision-Language Models (VLMs) and Vision-Language Navigation (VLN) have enabled robots to infer rich semantic cues from visual observations and natural language instructions \cite{yokoyama2024vlfm}.
+These models demonstrate strong potential for open-vocabulary object understanding and semantic reasoning.
+However, most existing approaches focus primarily on perception or recognition, with limited attention to explicit decision modeling, closed-loop execution, and fine-grained obstacle avoidance \cite{roth2024viplanner}.
+In addition, many methods are evaluated mainly in simulation or static settings, leaving open questions regarding their deployment on real-world, heterogeneous legged robot platforms.

-To address these challenges, we revisit the design of the robotic navigation stack from a system-level perspective and propose a purely visual, SLAM-free navigation framework (Fig. \ref{cover-figure}).
-Our framework relies exclusively on onboard cameras to achieve semantic-driven exploration and is designed with cross-platform deployability in mind.
-Specifically, we address four core challenges: (i) achieving robust perception and incremental exploration without explicit geometric SLAM; (ii) enabling robust semantic understanding in unstructured scenes; (iii) integrating global reasoning, local obstacle avoidance, and interpretable planning within a unified pipeline; and (iv) supporting rapid deployment and consistent performance across different types of legged robots.

-To tackle these challenges, we propose a SLAM-Free visual navigation framework with hierarchical Vision-language perception and coarse-to-fine semantic topological planning, which integrates semantic perception, topological reasoning, and motion control into a unified architecture.
-Concretely, we design an adaptive hierarchical perception module that fuses scene-level and object-level outputs from VLMs to achieve robust semantic inference; construct a semantic-probabilistic topological map and perform coarse-to-fine planning via LLM-augmented global reasoning and vision-based local obstacle avoidance, replacing traditional geometry-based global path planning; and train reinforcement learning (RL)-based locomotion policies for different legged robot morphologies, enabling seamless integration and cross-platform deployment.
-Our main contributions are summarized as follows:

-\begin{itemize} \item[1)] We present a purely visual, SLAM-free semantic exploration and navigation framework that addresses the fragility of SLAM on legged robots under rapid motion and sensor drift.
-The framework supports incremental target search in open-world environments while overcoming the limitations of geometry-centric approaches. \item[2)] We design a hierarchical visual perception module with a lightweight adaptive fusion strategy that combines scene- and object-level VLM outputs for robust, context-aware understanding. \item[3)] We construct a semantic-probabilistic topological map and propose a coarse-to-fine planning paradigm combining LLM-driven global reasoning with vision-based obstacle avoidance, serving as an alternative to SLAM. \item[4)] We conduct comprehensive experiments in both simulation and real-world settings, showing gains in success rate, semantic accuracy, and path efficiency. \end{itemize}